 Reporting period:

 EU Pilot is a mechanism for informal dialogue between the Commission and the Member State concerned on issues relating to potential non-compliance with EU law.
-It is used before launching a formal infringement procedure.
+It can be used before launching a formal infringement procedure.

 EU Pilot in practice